billsix/cprogrammingbook/doc/05-Arrays.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 The arithmetic data types and operators of C are interesting
-but hardly rivetting.
+but hardly riveting.
 They show, collectively, a certain imagination and
-spirit that has stamped C with a special flavour, but
+spirit that has stamped C with a special flavor, but
 they form the sauce, not the meat, of this particular
 dish.
 For most users, it's functions and the parts
 of the language covered in this chapter that provide the